-- A competitive rental structure and cost-effective production space located midway between the important import and export facilities offered by Durban and Richards Bay; - A readily available labour force, with the total population residing in the immediate area estimated to be some 200 000; - Bulk supply connections (water, electricity, sewerage, refuse collection, fire protection);

-- Medical facilities, doctors and private emergency services, which operate from within Isithebe and the nearby Mandeni residential area; and - · Commercial banking and business facilities.
+- A competitive rental structure and costeffective production space located midway between the important import and export facilities offered by Durban and Richards Bay. - Readily available labour force, the total population residing in the immediate area is estimated to be some 200 000. - It is serviced with bulk supply connections (water, electricity, sewerage, refuse collection, fire protection) - Medical facilities, doctors and private emergency services operate from within Isithebe and the nearby Mandeni residential area. - Commercial banking and business facilities.